Neural Methods for Amortized Inference: NEURAL LIKELIHOOD AND LIKELIHOOD-TO-EVIDENCE RATIO

 \subsubsection{Neural full likelihood}

-While Equation~\ref{eq:synthetic} leads to an amortised likelihood approximation framework, replacing the full likelihood with a synthetic likelihood may sometimes be undesirable (e.g., when one wishes to emulate the data $\Zvec$ for any given $\thetab$).
+While Equation~\ref{eq:synthetic} leads to an amortized likelihood approximation framework, replacing the full likelihood with a synthetic counterpart may be undesirable (e.g., when one wishes to emulate the data $\Zvec$ for any given $\thetab$).
 One can instead target the full likelihood function, which is obtained by setting $\Smat(\cdot)$ to be the identity function.
 Equations~\ref{eq:synthetic}~and~\ref{eq:synthetic2} then become

 and